Lying existed in the 1600s, just as it does today. And many slang expressions described liars and lying.

 Up to their gossip.
 If you were too smart to be taken in by someone’s lying, you were up to the gossip.

 Cully.
-If you were a cully, however, you were someone who was especially gullible, an easy mark for a liar.
+If you were a cully, however, you were someone who was especially gullible, and an easy mark for a liar.

 Bowyers.
 A bowyer was a liar who told spectacular stories, probably derived from archers who frequently told of their fantastic shots.

 Thanks to: Grose’s Classical Dictionary of the Vulgar Tongue, By Francis Grose (1785) and Villainies Discovered: OR The Devil’s Cabinet Broken Open, By Richard Head (1673).
+This story was updated in 2021.